mabe-at/Contact-Dav/README.md

 Import contacts from CardDAV server.
 At the moment one-way sync (from server to phone) only.

-Contact Dav will be available at [Firefox Marketplace](https://marketplace.firefox.com/app/contact-dav/) soon.
+Contact Dav is available at [Firefox Marketplace](https://marketplace.firefox.com/app/contact-dav/).

 **Logo/Icon by [Ulrich Dobiasch](https://github.com/uldo)**